EU Law update: the “First Omnibus Package” – leniency or invitation for more stringent member state regulation?

 This article provides an update on European Union Law concerning Corporate Sustainability and Governance (CSG), building on our previous update on the Corporate Sustainability Due Diligence Directive (CSDDD).

 The European Union (EU) has developed two main directives in recent years regarding CSG: the CSDDD and the Corporate Sustainability Reporting Directive (CSRD).
 These directives are considered the EU’s flagship initiatives for CSG.
-However, they have faced substantial criticism from the business sector both within and outside the EU due to their complexity and the administrative burdens they impose on businesses of all sizes.
-The directives' extraterritorial effect has also been a point of contention.
+However, they have faced substantial criticism from the business sector both within and outside the EU due to their complexity and administrative burdens on businesses of all sizes.
+The directives’ extraterritorial effect has also been a point of contention.
 Initially, these directives were to be transposed into national law and become effective between 2025 and 2026, with parts of the CSRD already in effect for certain businesses.

-In response to the criticism, the EU member states and the EU Commission announced in November 2024 their intention to significantly reduce the administrative, regulatory, and reporting burdens within the EU.
-On February 26, 2025, the EU presented its proposal for the “First Omnibus Package.”
-Although this package still requires approval from the EU Parliament and the Council, it is expected to become effective by December 31, 2025.
-The Omnibus Package aims to reduce and adjust the scope, reporting requirements, and assurance obligations of the CSRD, and to narrow the due diligence measures of the CSDDD, thereby reducing complexity and improving consistency with other EU legislation.
+In response to criticism, EU member states and the EU Commission announced in November 2024 their intention to reduce administrative, regulatory, and reporting burdens.
+On February 26, 2025, the EU presented its proposal for the “First Omnibus Package”.
+While still subject to EU Parliament and Council approval, it is expected to become effective by December 31, 2025.

-Implications of the Omnibus Package for businesses: net effect depends on each member state’s national laws
+Implications of the Omnibus Package for Businesses

 Additional resources from the EU Commission: